shukebeta/knex-migrations-generator-for-mysql/README.md

 This is a command line tool to automatic generate knex migration files from database exported structure file.

-## 1. get a sql file from your running database
+## 1. Get a sql file from your running database

 you run